Southern Collard Greens Recipe

 - Heat the oil in a large dutch oven or stock pot over medium-high heat.
 Once the oil shimmers, gently swirl the pot to evenly coat the bottom.
 Add in the smoked ham hocks/turkey wings and cook until a golden brown sear appears, about 2-3 minutes on each side.

 - Reduce the heat to medium-low and cover the pot with a lid.
 Let the mixture simmer together for 1 hour, undisturbed.
-After simmering, the smoked meat should be falling apart, very tender.
+After simmering, the smoked meat should be falling apart, and very tender.

 - Carefully remove the meat from the pot and set aside to cool down for a few minutes before handling.
 Then use a fork or your hands (fitted with disposable gloves, if desired) to tear the meat off the bones.
 Discard the bones along with any excess fatty parts and add the pieces of meat back into the pot.